la2050/archive/_projects/2016/providing-access-to-the-arts-and-the-endless-possibilities-they-offer.md

   Inner-City Arts programs are an investment in the youth of Los Angeles, engaging them in the creative process to become creative, confident and collaborative individuals.
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Student education pipeline
+  - Students’ perceived sense of safety at and on the way to school
+  - Truancy rates in elementary and middle schools
+  - Youth unemployment and underemployment
 category: learn
 body_class: blueberry